lucacaputo/dam-alert/README.md

     });
     ```
       * every popup has a saparate state and once closed is removed completely from the DOM
-      * the event parameter is facoltative, but if it is fired by user interaction either pass it to the function or call ```event.stopPropagation()``` before firing the popup
+      * the event parameter is optional, but if it is fired by user interaction either pass it to the function or call ```event.stopPropagation()``` before firing the popup
       * if the event is fired by the page (eg. ```window``` load event or ```document``` ready event) then you don't need to pass the event or stopping its propagation
       * requires lineawesome 1.3 if icons are used